delphicventurescode/hunda_poezio_public/conversations/conversation_with_AM.md

 # README.md — Savoring, Poetry & La Gxoja Projekto

 Welcome to a lighter and deeper corner of *La Gxoja Projekto* — our Happiness Project.
-This document explains how this poetry initiative, particularly the haiku series in Esperanto (and potentially Telugu), connects with a powerful psychological practice: **savoring**.
+This document explains how this poetry initiative, particularly the haiku series in Esperanto (and potentially Hindi and other languages), connects with a powerful psychological practice: **savoring**.

 ## What Is Savoring?